ubccpsc/507/paperList.md

 ### Awareness

+* * Hataichanok Unphon, Yvonne Dittrich.
+Software architecture awareness in long-term software product evolution.
+In Journal of Systems and Software (JSS).
 * Biehl, J. T., Czerwinski, M., Smith, G., and Robertson, G. G. 2007\.
 Fastdash: a visual dashboard for fostering awareness in software teams.
 In Proceedings of the SIGCHI conference on Human factors in computing systems.
 CHI '07.
 * A. Sarma, D. Redmiles, and A. van der Hoek, Empirical Evidence of the Benefits of Workspace Awareness in Software Configuration Management, ACM SIGSOFT International Symposium on the Foundations of Software Engineering, (FSE 16), Atlanta, Georgia, November 2008, pages 113-123.
 * Olga Baysal, Reid Holmes, and Mike Godfrey.
 No Issue Left Behind: Reducing Information Overload in Issue Tracking.
 FSE 2014\. [[DOI]](http://dx.doi.org/10.1145/2635868.2635887)